-LMDC had allocated up to \$1 million for the Jackie Robinson Museum (JRM), however, no progress has been made regarding the possible execution of a subrecipient agreement.
-LMDC staff requests for information from Jackie Robinson Museum representatives to determine if this project and our grant will move forward have gone unanswered.
+LMDC had allocated up to \$1 million for the Jackie Robinson Museum (JRM), however, no progress has been made regarding the possible execution of a subrecipient agreement so these funds have not been obligated.
+LMDC staff has again requested information from JRM and the Mayor's Office of the City of New York to determine if this project and our grant will move forward.
+We are hopeful that a decision will be made by fiscal year end or LMDC may be forced to rescind the grant and attempt to reallocate the funds.